 When I started nursing school, I had a fascination with being in the thick of the really intense medical situations that frequently accompany working in an acute care facility.
 The more intricate and gory the story or predicament, the better.
 I wanted to be in the middle of the action, part of the team.
-I wanted to fill the role as the smart, dependable nurse.
+I wanted to fill the role of a smart, dependable nurse.
 The one who the doctor trusted, and the one with whom the family felt safe.
 I still desire this to some degree, but after working in cardiac stepdown and neurocritical care, my mentality has shifted quite a bit.

 At first, I was excited to jump into that role as the nurse caring for these patients as they walked through arguably the worst moments of their lives.
 What I didn’t realize at the time was the empathy I provided in those situations was at a great cost to myself.